No team has more potential to improve

 NASA knew the moon shot was too big for any person or team to get their heads around.
 So they figured out exactly what they had to do to get to the moon and back safely.
 They broke each objective down into interim steps that had to be successfully completed before proceeding.
 They turned the entire project into a checklist to be sure they executed each step correctly.
 Then at every step along the way they checked those lists to make sure they’d done everything right.

 They didn’t trust their memory.
 They didn’t trust their communications.
 They didn’t trust their assumptions.
 Some of the smartest people on the planet didn’t trust themselves—because they knew they couldn’t and the costs of failure was too high.

 Really smart people acknowledge their limitations and create guardrails to accommodate behaviors that no one can control.
 Fools pretend they don’t have any limitations and charge headlong over cliffs.

 Sadly, it appears that many have forgotten this lesson.
-We’d like to refresh their memory, and to the extent that we can, we’ll do it for free.
+We’d like to refresh their memory.
 Click here to schedule a free consultation.